PROVIDING OPPORTUNITIES

 A strict application timeline process is applied for applications, interviews, offers and acceptance of offers.
 A non-refundable holding fee of $1000 is required to be paid in the 30 days following a signed scholarship acceptance.
 This fee will be deducted from the first instalment invoiced after commencement.

-DURATION OF SCHOLARSHIPS
+DURATION OF SCHOLARSHIPS AND REVIEW

-Awards are tenable to the completion of Year 12 at Scotch Oakburn College, subject to review at the end of each semester by the Head of School.
-The review takes into consideration the student’s results, their active participation in College activities and advancing Scotch Oakburn College’s reputation through exemplary presentation and behaviour in and out of the school.
-Scholarship recipients are expected to demonstrate a strong commitment to Scotch Oakburn College.
+Awards are tenable to the completion of Year 12 at Scotch Oakburn College, subject to an annual review by the Head of School.
+The review takes into consideration the student’s results, their active participation in College activities and advancing Scotch Oakburn College’s reputation through exemplary

 VALUE OF SCHOLARSHIPS